Exawind/openturbine/docs/dev_plan.md

 nonlinear beam finite elements, wherein the blade roots are constrained to rotate with the hub.
 These models together constitute a set of differential-algebraic equations (DAEs) in the time domain.
-We will build on the experiences gained with OpenFAST, particularly its nonlinear beam-dynamics module, [BeamDyn](https://github.com/OpenFAST/openfast/tree/main/modules/beamdyn).
+We will build on the experiences gained with `OpenFAST`, particularly its nonlinear beam-dynamics module, [BeamDyn](https://github.com/OpenFAST/openfast/tree/main/modules/beamdyn).

 For time integration of the index-3 DAEs we will leverage the generalized-alpha